kevinolega/callcentertrainingtips/6wel/bonus/words-numbers.md

 The answer is ALWAYS to stay consistent.

+## The Phone Coaching is NOT the Most Important Element of Your Lessons

+The most important part of the lessons is you forming the habit of putting your ideas on paper in English.

 If you continue writing every day, even fifteen minutes a day can give you a LOT of progress.

 This computation also shows you how much writing you can finish if you stayed a little longer.